Hecuba: Hecuba in the Iliad

 Hecuba appears six times in the Iliad.
-In Book 6.326–96, she meets Hector upon his return to the city and offers him the libation cup, instructing him to offer it to Zeus and to drink from it himself.
+In Book 6 (ln.
+326–96), she meets Hector upon his return to the city and offers him the libation cup, instructing him to offer it to Zeus and to drink from it himself.
 Taking Hector's advice, she chooses a gown taken from Alexander's treasure to give as an offering to the goddess and leads the Trojan women to the temple of Athena to pray for help.
 In Book 22, she pleads with Hector not to fight Achilles, expressing her premonition of "never get[ting] to mourn you laid out on a bier."
-In Book 24.201–16, she is stricken with anxiety upon hearing of Priam's plan to retrieve Hector's body from Achilles' hut.
-Further along in the same episode, at 24.287–98, she offers Priam the libation cup and instructs him to pray to Zeus so that he may receive a favourable omen upon setting out towards the Achaean camp.
+In Book 24 (ln.
+201–16), the final one of the poem, she is stricken with anxiety upon hearing of Priam's plan to retrieve Hector's body from Achilles' hut.
+Further along in the same episode, at 24 (ln.
+287–98), she offers Priam the libation cup and instructs him to pray to Zeus so that he may receive a favourable omen upon setting out towards the Achaean camp.
 Unlike in the first episode in which Hector refuses her offer of the cup, Priam accepts and is rewarded with the requested omen.
-Finally, she laments Hector's death in a well-known speech at 24.748–59.
+Finally, with Priam returning to the city having recovered Hector's body, Hector is laid to burial and Hecuba laments her son's death in a well-known speech in the end of the book (ln.
+748–59).